campfireunion/docs/docs/1.0/flipside/how-tos/recording-and-live-streaming/how-to-find-your-photos-and-videos.md

 --- Platform: Rift ---

-Photos taken in Flipside Studio will appear in the following folder:
+Photos taken in Flipside will appear in the following folder:

 ```
-This PC > Documents > Flipside Studio > Photos
+This PC > Documents > Flipside > Photos
 ```

-Since Flipside Studio uses on OBS for video recording, your videos will appear by default in the following folder:
+Since Flipside uses on OBS for video recording, your videos will appear by default in the following folder:

 ```
 This PC > Videos > Captures